-The term amortization means to gradually pay off a debt through making planned payments on the principal and interest over time.
-This is similar to installment loans where you make loan payments in installments rather than all at once.
+The term amortization means to gradually pay off debt through making planned payments on the principal and interest over time.
+This is similar to installment loans where you make loan payments in segments rather than all at once.

 The person who fills out the application for a loan is called the applicant.
 The applicant can also be referred to as the borrower.

 An asset is a type of financial resource.
 Assets could be owned by an individual, a company, or even a country.
 Your financial assets then add to your total net worth.
 While they hold financial value, assets are often used to keep and grow for the future, like an investment.

 Another term for the applicant is the borrower.
 This term is used to refer to an applicant who is applying to borrow funds through a loan service.

 A co-signer is someone who also signs the loan application alongside the main loan borrower.
 They aren't the main applicant or borrower but they are helping the main borrower secure the loan by also signing the application.
 This additional signature helps secure the loan because the cosigner takes on responsibility for the loan as well, helping the applicant look more secure in the eyes of the lender.

 A cash advance is a small loan that helps borrowers access the cash they need from their next paycheck sooner.